duffney/mcp-server/README.md

 This server provides the following Model Context Protocol (MCP) tools:

+- **`version`**: Get the version of the Copa CLI tool
-- **`workflow-guide`**: Get patching strategy guide on which Copacetic tools to use for different container patching scenarios
+- **`workflow-guide`**: Get guidance on which Copacetic tools to use for different container patching scenarios
 - **`scan-container`**: Scan container images for vulnerabilities using Trivy - creates vulnerability reports required for report-based patching
-- **`patch-vulnerabilities`**: Patch container image vulnerabilities using a pre-generated vulnerability report from 'scan-container' tool (RECOMMENDED approach for vulnerability-based patching)
+- **`patch-report-based`**: Patch container image vulnerabilities using a pre-generated vulnerability report from 'scan-container' tool (RECOMMENDED approach for vulnerability-based patching)
-- **`patch-platforms`**: Patch specific container image platforms with Copa - patches only the specified platforms WITHOUT vulnerability scanning
+- **`patch-platform-selective`**: Patch specific container image platforms with Copa - patches only the specified platforms WITHOUT vulnerability scanning
 - **`patch-comprehensive`**: Comprehensively patch all container image platforms with Copa - patches all available platforms WITHOUT vulnerability scanning

 ## Installation